ziggr/ESO-HomeStationMarker/README.md

 - **station locations:** for each player house: each known crafting station's location
 - **requested markers:** list of set and station ids for each requested marker
+- **reference counts:** keep track of how many times a marker has beed requested via API.

+# TODO

+- [ ] suppress TopLevel:SetHidden(false) from ShowMarkControl() if currently suppressed due to interaction.
+Either shadow-track our scene listeners, or figure out the incantation to detect scene state.